tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/shannon-castles-in-her-mind.jpg" alt="You own the castles of your mind. " /><figcaption>When my wife rejected what her church leaders taught, she reveled in the private castle of her mind.
 She realized it was a space no one else could enter, and she was free to believe whatever she wanted in there.</figcaption></figure>

 The moment I started introspecting while eating a sandwich with my silent childhood friend, or when my wife realized she could think her own thoughts about polygamy &mdash; were these the starting points for a mental state increasingly filled with, as Csikszentmihalyi says, "unfulfilled wants, dashed expectations, loneliness, frustration, anxiety, guilt" (230)?
-In other words, how do we move from bright side of consciousness to the dark side of consciousness?
+In other words, how do we move from the bright side of consciousness to the dark side of consciousness?

 ## Paradoxes of consciousness